kodecocodes/swift-algorithm-club/README.markdown

 ## Data structures

-The choice of data structure for a particular task depends on a few things.
+The choice of data structure for a particular task depends on 2 things.

-First, there is the shape of your data and the kinds of operations that you'll need to perform on it.
-If you want to look up objects by a key you need some kind of dictionary; if your data is hierarchical in nature you want a tree structure of some sort; if your data is sequential you want a stack or queue.
+First, the shape of your data and the kinds of data operations you need will affect your decision.
+If you want to search objects by a key, you need a dictionary.
+If your data is hierarchical in nature, you want a tree structure.
+If your data is sequential, you want a stack or queue.

-Second, it matters what particular operations you'll be performing most, as certain data structures are optimized for certain actions.
-For example, if you often need to find the most important object in a collection, then a heap or priority queue is more optimal than a plain array.
+Second, certain data structures are optimized for certain actions.
+If you often search for the most important object in a collection, a heap or priority queue is more optimal than a plain array.

-Most of the time using just the built-in `Array`, `Dictionary`, and `Set` types is sufficient, but sometimes you may want something more fancy...
+Using the built-in `Array`, `Dictionary`, and `Set` types is usually sufficient, but you may want something more fancy...

 ### Variations on arrays